Our fall brackets will be linked here as they are ready!

 Lightning Can Kill!

-Lightning is one of the most consistent causes of weather-related deaths and injury in the U.S. According to the National Severe Storms Laboratory, there are approximately 100 lightning-related deaths and over 1000 injuries yearly.
-Risk is present WHENEVER lightning can be seen or thunder can be heard.
+Lightning is one of the most consistent causes of weather-related deaths and injuries in the U.S. According to the National Severe Storms Laboratory, there are approximately 100 lightning-related deaths and over 1000 injuries yearly.
+Risk is present WHENEVER lightning can be seen, or thunder can be heard.
 As soon as cloud-to-ground lightning is seen or thunder is heard, practice and competition should be suspended immediately.

-It is important that schools develop a Lightning Safety Plan.
-The following guidelines are provided by the NFHS.
+It is essential that schools develop a Lightning Safety Plan.
+The NFHS provides the following guidelines.

 Assign staff to monitor local weather conditions before and during events.

 Develop an evacuation plan, including identification of appropriate nearby shelters.